dawidduraj/tokyonight-brave/README.md

 > [!NOTE]
 > No customizations for incognito since brave overrides that.

-i use night tab for new page
+~~i use night tab for new page~~ The screenshot here shows the default page.

 ![demo](screenshot.png)